-Fig. 4 shows that CHiRP consistently outperforms all baselines.
+Fig. 3 shows that CHiRP consistently outperforms all baselines.
 Our results confirm that, while in principle baseline approaches can solve problems without hand-designed abstractions and hierarchies, they require orders of magnitude more data and struggle to solve streams of distinct longhorizon tasks with sparse rewards.
 We found that CAT+RL delivered the second-best performance, while Option-Critic and PPO consistently underperformed across all domains, failing to solve tasks within the allotted budget.
 While Option-Critic has the advantage of reusing options, it struggled to learn useful and diverse options.
 This is at least partly due to lack of mechanisms for modelling initiation sets for options and inability to plan long-term sequences of options, leading to initiation of options in states where they were either ineffective or unnecessary.
 CAT+RL performed well by learning appropriate state abstractions for each task but did not decompose these tasks into transferable options.
 PPO struggled to learn likely due to the challenges associated with learning in environments with longer effective horizons and sparse rewards, as shown by Laidlaw, Russell, and Dragan (2023).
-Gradient-based methods typically struggle in these tasks as they rely on dense reward shaping for local gradient updates.
-In contrast, CHiRP overcomes these limitations with its ability to learn options with limited, symbolically represented initiation sets, maintain option policies at different levels of abstraction, and perform long-term planning with these options.
-CHiRP generates state abstractions and goes beyond by inventing reusable options, resulting in more effective generalization and transfer across tasks.
+Gradient-based methods typically rely on dense reward shaping for local gradient updates.
+In contrast, CHiRP overcomes these limitations by learning options with limited, symbolically represented initiation sets, maintaining option policies at different levels of abstraction, and performing long-term planning with these options.
+CHiRP benefits from auto-generated state abstractions and goes beyond by inventing reusable options, resulting in more effective generalization and transfer across tasks.